samply/beam-connect/README.md

 A mishap in communication will be returned as appropriate HTTP replies.

-If cascading reverse proxies are placed in front of Beam.Connect, the `Host` header might be overwritten by one of the proxies.
+If one or multiple reverse proxies are placed in front of Beam.Connect, the `Host` header might be overwritten by one of the proxies.
 In that case, you can set a `X-Replace-Host` header to manually replace the host header within Beam.Connect.

 #### Site Discovery